Brady wins AFC Offensive Player of Week honor for second week in a row

 In his team’s come-from-behind 36-33 win over the Houston Texans at Gillette Stadium last week, Brady threw for 378 yards and five touchdowns on 25-of-35 passing, including a 25-yard touchdown pass to Brandin Cooks with just 23 seconds left.

-It’s the 29th time that Brady earned the award, extending the record he set last week, and the fourth time he’s won the award in back-to-back weeks.
+This is the 29th time that Brady earned the award, extending the record he set last week.
+It is also the fourth time he has won the award in back-to-back weeks.

 The Patriots, now 2-1 on the season, host the Carolina Panthers on Sunday.